QuantumUSN/.github/profile/README.md

 ### Problem collection

 - [Problem_collection](https://github.com/QuantumUSN/Problem_collection) — a repository of quantum problems addressed with the developed AI tools.
+Not here yet, so it is possible to run test in the examples folders present in each library.

 # .github